Be careful. The will of a well-intentioned person may be stronger than your own.

 “When stars collapse, they lose their light.
 But when I collapsed, I became a star.”

-Shortlisted for the Savonia Prize 2019
+Nominated for the Savonia Prize 2019

 French excerpt (available soon)